MaximilianoVeiga/node-red-contrib-send-form/README.md

 # node-red-contrib-send-form
 This is a node-red node for posting http(s) requests containing files as multipart formData.
-Currently a work in progress.

 ## Installation
-run npm -g install node-red-contrib-send-form
+run npm -g install @rbflurry/node-red-contrib-send-form

 ## Features
 Pulled together using some of the best of parts of other node-red-contrib nodes (particularly node-red-contrib-http-request), and the best parts of stackoverflow.
 Currently only sends files.
-However, there are future plans to handle other types multipart/form-data.
+Also Allows setting the url in msg.url

 ## Usage
 Required node inputs:
-* url (this is specified on the node)
+* url
 * file source type:
   - base64 or binary buffer